Medando/mqtt-receiver-example/README.md

 Example application for receiving Quantified Self data via MQTT.

-These Python scrips demonstrate how to receive data from Medando apps.
+These Python scrips demonstrate how to receive data from [Medando](http://medando.de) apps.
 The Android apps [BloodPressureCompanion](https://play.google.com/store/apps/details?id=de.medando.bloodpressurecompanion) and [WeightCompanion](https://play.google.com/store/apps/details?id=de.medando.weightcompanion) have *experimental* support for sending the latest entries as MQTT messages.

-Read more about MQTT at [MQTT.org](http://mqtt.org).
+Read more about the MQ Telemetry Transport (MQTT) protocol at [MQTT.org](http://mqtt.org).

 Installation of requirements